 Management continuously evaluates the estimates and underlying assumptions based on management's experience and knowledge of facts and circumstances.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in future periods if affected.

 Significant estimates made by management include the following:

-Revenue recognition for professional service:
+Revenue recognition: